-(a) Owner shall promptly notify CAISO if Owner will not be able to Deliver all or part of the Requested MWh or Requested Ancillary Services from the Unit identified in the Dispatch Notice or from the Substitute Unit previously accepted by CAISO.
+(a) Owner shall promptly notify CAISO if Owner will not be able to deliver their market award or Exceptional Dispatch for Energy or requested Ancillary Services, Voltage Support, or Black Start from the Unit identified in the RMR Dispatch Notice.

-(b) If a Unit fails to Deliver the full amount of Requested MWh or Requested Ancillary Services, CAISO may issue an CAISO Availability Notice restating the Availability to a level not less than the Availability indicated by the actual deliveries.
-If CAISO has issued an CAISO Availability Notice under this Section 5.4(b), Owner shall not issue an Owner’s Availability Notice increasing the Availability of the Unit until (i) the Unit has successfully completed an Availability Test, (ii) the Unit has delivered in Market Transactions or in a combination of Market Transactions and Nonmarket Transactions pursuant to a Dispatch Notice during a continuous four hour operating period, average MW in excess of those shown in the CAISO Availability Notice, or (iii) Owner has otherwise demonstrated to the CAISO’s reasonable satisfaction that the Availability of the Unit has been restored.
-CAISO’s only other remedies for Owner’s failure to Deliver Requested Ancillary Services or Requested MWh are as set out in Sections 8.5, 11.3 and 12.6.
+(b) If a Unit fails to deliver the full amount of of their market award or Exceptional Dispatch for Energy or Ancillary Services, Voltage Support, or Black Start, CAISO may issue an CAISO Availability Notice restating the Availability to a level not less than the Availability indicated by the actual deliveries.
+If CAISO has issued an CAISO Availability Notice under this Section 5.4(b), Owner shall not issue an Owner’s Availability Notice increasing the Availability of the Unit until (i) the Unit has successfully completed an Availability Test, or (ii) Owner has otherwise demonstrated to the CAISO’s reasonable satisfaction that the Availability of the Unit has been restored.
+CAISO’s only other remedies for Owner’s failure to deliver the requested Ancillary Services, Voltage Support, or Black Start as set out in Sections 8.5, 11.3 and 12.6.

-5.5 Reports
+5.5 Intentionally left blank.

-Not less than two days prior to the beginning of every Month during the Contract Year, Owner or Owner’s Scheduling Coordinator shall provide CAISO and the Responsible Utility a report for each Unit setting forth as of the day before the date of the report the Counted MWh, Counted Service Hours and Counted Start-ups for the current Contract Year.
-All reports shall be treated as confidential pursuant to Section 12.5.

 ARTICLE 6

-MARKET TRANSACTIONS

-6.1 Right To Engage In Market Transactions

-(a) In addition to the right to substitute a Market Transaction pursuant to Section 5.2, if a Unit is operating under Condition 1, Owner may enter into Market Transactions for Energy or Ancillary Services at any level outside of a Requested Operation Period.
-If CAISO has issued a Dispatch Notice for Energy to a Unit under Condition 1, Owner may enter into Market Transactions for Energy at any level during the Requested Operation Period, and may enter into a Market Transaction for Ancillary Services at any level that does not preclude compliance with the Dispatch Notice.
-If CAISO has issued a Dispatch Notice for Ancillary Services to a Unit under Condition 1, Owner may enter into Market Transactions for Energy or Ancillary Services at any level that does not preclude compliance with the Dispatch Notice.
+RMR OWNERS’ MARKET PARTICIPANT OBLIGATIONS

+6.1 Must-Offer Obligation

+(a) Owner shall have the obligation to comply with, and is subject to, all provisions in Section of the CAISO Tariff, including the must-offer obligation to submit Energy, Ancillary Services, and Residual Unit Commitment bids for all RMR Contract Capacity in all hours as applicable.
+Consistent with Section 40 of the CAISO Tariff, Units will be subject to the resource adequacy generation rules unless otherwise exempted by CAISO Tariff Section 40.